 That I would not be angry with you, nor rebuke you.

 ~ Isaiah 54:9

-Preaching that God is still angry at believers is going back to the 10 commandments and is teaching heresy.
+Preaching that God is still angry at believers is going back to the Ten commandments and is teaching heresy according to Paul.
 Discerning Law vs Grace is crucial in understanding the Bible.